Heckie75/renkforce-bs21-bluetooth-switch/README.md

 ```

 ## Sync time
- The internal clock of the bluetooth swith is very poor.
+ The internal clock of the bluetooth switch is very poor.
 I have seen differences between 2 and 5 minutes per day.
 You should synchronize the time frequently.
-Actually I have setup a cron-job which synchronizes a few times per day.
+Actually I have setup a cron-job which synchronizes the device a few times per day.

  Synchronization works like this.
  ```